daniel-b92/bruno-vs-code-extension/README.md

 npm install
 ```

-If you want to make changes to the Typescript language service plugin used by the extension, navigate to `src/tsPlugin` and ...
-TODO: Add description on how to handle tsPlugin modifications
+If you want to make changes to the Typescript language service plugin used by the extension, see [Readme](./src/tsPlugin/README.md) for more infos.